santiagor529/SteamSaleBot/README.md

 # SteamSaleBot

-This is a Discord bot that uses the Steamspy api to show the top 100 games of the last 2 weeks.
-I'm currently working on more things to make it do, and how to properly display the information.
+This is a Discord bot that uses the Steamspy api to show the top 100, top 50, and top 10 games of the last 2 weeks.
+It will also show you the last 50 or 10 games of that list.

 ## Screenshots